 Barriers– Copper barriers are a common deterrent for slugs and snails in the garden.
 Interestingly, electrical current is generated when the “mucus” of these mollusks comes into contact with copper.
 Creating a perimeter of copper tape within garden beds may help reduce the issue.

 Barriers made with diatomaceous earth are also an option.
 Diatomaceous earth is comprised of the fossilized remains of aquatic diatoms.
 Diatom skeletons are made of silica, which occurs naturally.
 The sharp edges of the silica draw oils and fats from the mollusks’ bodies, causing them to dry out.
 As always, be sure to read labels carefully before use.
 Crushed eggshells can have the same effect.

-You may be able to find molluscicdal baits at your local gardening store.
-Be careful with these, however, as those labeled as metaldehyde-based baits may be toxic to humans, pets and wildlife.
+You may be able to find molluscidal baits at your local gardening store.
+Be careful with these, however, as those labeled as metaldehyde-based baits may be toxic to humans, pets, and wildlife.
 Iron phosphate-based products are generally deemed less toxic.
 Always be sure to read the product label and properly educate yourself before use.